Canada’s carbon emissions will soar 38% by 2030

 Worse, Canada is likely under-reporting it’s emissions.
 An investigation in 2013 found that Canada’s reported emissions from its natural gas sector, the world’s third-largest, could be missing as much as 212Mt in 2011 alone.

 “Canada appears to have vastly underestimated fugitive emissions (leaks) from gas exploration,” possibly because of “inadequate accounting methodology ” according to the Climate Action Tracker analysis done by Germany’s Climate Analytics, the Potsdam Institute for Climate Impact Research and Dutch-based energy institute Ecofys.

-Bill McKibben, founder of the grassroots climate campaigning organisation 350.org, told the Guardian: “Who’d have imagined that digging up the tar sands would somehow add carbon to the atmosphere?
+Bill McKibben, the founder of the grassroots climate campaigning organization 350.org, told the Guardian: “Who’d have imagined that digging up the tar sands would somehow add carbon to the atmosphere?
 That Canada watched the Arctic melt and then responded like this will be remembered by history.”

 The Harper government pulled out of the Kyoto Protocol in 2011, promising instead to meet a weaker target of cutting emissions 17% by 2020, against 2005 levels.
 But an Environment Canada report last autumn revealed emissions would likely be 20% higher in 2020, leading environment minister, Leona Aglukaq, to say “we’re getting results” when asked about the likely gap.

 The EU, by contrast, is considering carbon cuts of around 40% by 2030.

 The Canadian government has never attempted to implement the policies or slow the rapid expansion of the tar sands that could have enabled Canada to meet it’s 2020 target, said Mark Jaccard, an energy economist at Canada’s Simon Frasier University and former Harper government appointee.